 Leigh Whannell Will Direct Wolfman Update

-Just over a month after I found out that Ryan Gosling is our next Wolfman–you know, when I took the news magnanimously–we now have another important update.
+Just over a month after I found out that Ryan Gosling is our next Wolfman in the new movie–you know, when I took the news magnanimously–we now have another important update.
 Leigh Whannell, fresh off The Invisible Man, will direct it.
 Probably.
 Here’s what we know so far about a Leigh Whannell Wolfman.

 The Leigh Whannell Wolfman Story Will Be Different